 This is why we have in-house administrative support for our agents, including a broker-in-charge that is readily accessible and often involved with the listing in a hands-on manner.
 Even the layout of our office ensures that we are consistently bouncing ideas off each other and discussing the obstacles that come up in our transactions.
 Collectively, we’ve closed hundreds of transactions over the years, so there’s a good chance that any hurdle that comes up is something we’ve overcome before.
 This means we can find answers quickly to help our clients.
 The support system for your listing agent is something you may never actually see first-hand, but it can make all the difference in selling your home.

-What to Do if you Can’t Sell Your House?
+What Should I do if I Can’t Sell my House?

 If you’ve tried to sell your home yourself and haven’t been successful, it’s time to speak with a Realtor.
 But if you’ve been on the market with a Realtor and the home still hasn’t sold, it’s smart to look back at what has transpired during the listing period.